GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XPath.md

 * *namespaceListText* ( optional ) : Namespace list as "prefix1=href1 prefix2=href2...".
 * *asTextBoolean* ( optional, default:False ) : Whether to return the XML nodeset as text instead of the standard XPath result.

-The *asTextBoolean* parameter when set to True allows you to get raw XML from the source - normally where the XPath function would return a node, with it's opening and closing tag, this will return the value inside that tag instead
+The *asTextBoolean* parameter when set to True allows you to get raw XML from the source - normally where the XPath function would return a node, with it's opening and closing tag, this will return the value inside that tag instead.

 **Keywords**